kundajelab/atac_dnase_pipelines/README.md

 [no] >>> yes
 ```

-Remove any other Anaconda from your `$PATH`.
-Check your loaded modules with `$ module list` and unload any Anaconda modules in your `$HOME/.bashrc`.
 Open a new terminal after installation.

 ## BigDataScript